Drone-FYP2021-PolyU-EIE/Gazebo-simulation/README.md

 2022-2-11 Updated ```moving_with_static_obstacle_v8.py``` which included k-means cluster to find the cluster pointcloud size and automatically update the path with best current solution

+2022-2-23 Steve added note to setup jetson to boot from SSD refer readme

 ### Remark
 ```test_attention_clipper.launch``` will automatically map the input Bounding Box into the point cloud, it seems to map the original point into d435_depth_optical_frame